 - Cyber liability insurance, or data breach insurance, protects your business if sensitive customer information is compromised in some type of cyber attack or breach.
 If sensitive customer information — such as credit card numbers — were exposed, the costs for you and your customers could be devastating.
 Cyber liability insurance typically provides coverage for legal fees, costs associated with notifying customers of the breach, investigation costs, public relations costs and more, depending on your needs.

 - As an interior designer, you probably spend as much time on the road as you do in the office.
 If you or your employees drive company-owned vehicles or if you own delivery vans or other types of business autos, you need commercial auto insurance.
-If you rent vehicles or employees drive personal cars for business purposes, you need hired and nonowned commercial auto liability insurance as well.
+If you rent vehicles or employees drive personal cars for business purposes, you need commercial auto liability insurance as well.

 - If you live in an area prone to certain natural disasters, you may need flood insurance or earthquake insurance to protect your business from such occurrences.

 - Employment practices liability insurance protects you if an employee sues you for discriminatory employment practices.